 Although this injury can happen to anyone, it appears to be most common in people aged between 40 – 60 and affect men and women equally.
 Although named ‘Tennis Elbow’, this complaint is seen frequently in non-tennis players and up to 3% of the UK is said to be experiencing this it.

 For most, symptoms will be located around the outside of the elbow, in particular over the bony prominence.
 The pain may also extend into the back of the forearm and grip strength is usually weakened.
-It is usually exacerbated with day to day activities such as gripping shopping bags, preparing meals, taking off lids or shaking hands (although that is less of a problem currently).
+It is usually exacerbated with day to day activities such as gripping shopping bags, preparing meals, taking off lids or shaking hands (although that has undoubtedly been less of a problem recently).

 Every person will have a very different experience of, and reasons for, their symptoms.
 These will always be specific to you.
 The pain, felt on the outside of the elbow, can range from mild discomfort to an inability to function as normal.